 Payment methods include Paypal or Visa, Mastercard or Amex cards, great for accumulating points.

-They also offer zipMoney, a book-now-and-pay-later facility if you prefer.
+They also offer zipMoney, which is a book-now-and-pay-later facility, if you prefer.

-Once you have booked your trip, you get a confirmation email.
-This will include a link to your Passenger Information Form which you need to complete within 72 hours.
+Once you have booked your trip, you get a confirmation email that includes a link to your Passenger Information Form which you need to complete within 72 hours.

-If you require flights, and if they are not already included in the package, their sister company Phone A Flight can help you with those along with visas or insurance if you need it.
+If you require flights, and if they are not already included in the package, their sister company Phone A Flight can help you with those along with visas or insurance.

 Eh voila, you are ready to go!